-A. Ozone testing is expensive and complex to implement at multiple sites and we would still need to treat the 200 miles of pipe in the system.
+A. Ozone testing is too expensive for the available funding and we would still need to treat the 200 miles of pipe in the system.

 Q. Supreme Court issued opinion change in groundwater protection.

 A. Does not affect drinking water source protection.
 Refer to Conservation Commission.